-To keep warm and well heat your main living room to 21oC and the rest of the house to at least 18oC.
-Wear lots of thinner layers, which will keep you warmer than one thick layer.
+To keep warm and well in winter, heat your home to at least 18°C. Wear lots of thinner layers, which will keep you warmer than one thick layer.
 Try not to sit still for than an hour - take regular breaks to make a hot drink and move around a bit.

 Make sure your house is well insulated to keep heating costs down.
 The Energy Team can provide information on insulation grants and other energy efficiency schemes.

 In Autumn, remember to have your boiler serviced to ensure that it will run safely and efficiently all through winter.
 Have a heating engineers number to hand in case your boiler has any problems in winter.

 St Leger Homes have some heating hints which can often get your boiler working again; ensure you have a warm home; and prevent any burst water pipes.

 Dress warmly, stay healthy and be a good neighbour

 - In severe bouts of cold and icy weather avoid going out unless you have to.
 If you do ensure that you wrap up warm.